Ronnie Thompson (politician): Mayor of Macon

 The issue of race in Macon erupted again in 1971, when a white police officer shot and killed a black city employee.
 Just one month after the shooting, the police officer was cleared of involuntary manslaughter.
 In response to the manslaughter clearance, race riots erupted in Macon on June 20, 1971, which included several suspected fire bombings.
 Mayor Thompson issued a 36-hour, dusk-to-dawn curfew and went on patrol with the city's police.
 During the unrest, a police officer called dispatch to report that he had been shot by a sniper near the intersection of Broadway and Greter Streets.
 Thompson went to the scene of the shooting with Macon's city police chief.
 There, Mayor Thompson fired a carbine long gun at the house where the sniper was believed to be hiding, though no one was ever apprehended for the shooting.
 News accounts erroneously reported that Thompson had fired a submachine gun at the sniper's location, while Thompson told the media that "I could hear bullets whizzing by me," which he later admitted was an exaggeration of the actual events.
 Thompson would also later tell a reporter that "machine gun" sounded "more colorful" than the carbine long gun he had actually used at the scene.
 Thompson also placed billboards around Macon, warning that criminals and rioters would be shot during the unrest.

 Critics blasted Thompson for inserting himself into the crime scene unnecessarily and derisively called him "Machine Gun Ronnie", despite the fact that he never used a machine gun.
-In 2010 interview, Thompson defended his actions and the "shoot to kill" orders he issued as a deterrence against potential violence, citing the damaged caused by the 1970 Augusta riot a year earlier, in which six black men were shot and killed by police.
+In a 2010 interview, Thompson defended his actions and the "shoot to kill" orders he issued as a deterrence against potential violence, citing the damage caused by the 1970 Augusta riot a year earlier, in which six black men were shot and killed by police.
 He told The Macon Telegraph, "The people who put me in the same category as George Wallace don't know me...I got my reputation because I didn't want people to burn the city down."

 Still, the "Machine Gun Ronnie" nickname, which Thompson never actively opposed, stuck and remained with him for the rest of his political career.
 Thompson even used the name to his advantage on the campaign trail by selling election model machine guns with his name "Thompson" printed on them.
 Months later, Thompson was re-elected to a second term as mayor.

 In another memorable episode, Thompson authorized the city to acquire a U.S. Army surplus armored personnel carrier for two hundred dollars in May 1973.
-Opponents of the purchase called it "Thompson's Tank", while Mayor later nicknamed the vehicle "Winky Tink."
-The tank was never used in law enforcement, but Thompson mused about adding a canon and a .50-caliber machine gun to the vehicle to guard against future riots.
+Opponents of the purchase called it "Thompson's Tank", and Thompson later nicknamed the vehicle "Winky Tink."
+The tank was never used in law enforcement, but Thompson mused about adding a cannon and a .50-caliber machine gun to the vehicle to guard against future riots.